L-ED/nn_learning/README.md

 - [ ] Change config structure to parametrised model, loss
 - [ ] Make model creator load model from torchvision.models using dict from module
 - [ ] Add model preparatos for every model in models directory
+- [ ] Check whether new segmentation trainer is needed and create
+- [ ] Change experimentator behaviour so that it will create dir and start torchrun
 - [ ] Add DDP